top of page

 Intrusive thoughts tend to alarm you, or freak you out... because they are sudden, persistent and often graphic, violent or disturbing to us.

 Intrusive thoughts are actually a kind of threat response - or rather... they get stuck because they set off our threat response.
-Our brains have evolved to keep us safe and like to think of allllll the possible terrible things that could happen - that's where the intrusive thought pops in - your brain brining your attention to possible threats it DOESN'T want to happen.
+Our brains have evolved to keep us safe and like to think of allllll the possible terrible things that could happen - that's where the intrusive thought pops in - your brain bringing your attention to possible threats it DOESN'T want to happen.
 And then your brain reacting to these thoughts... applying meaning to them.. freaking out about them... creating fear pathways and resisting them.

 It's the nature of the thoughts that make them get stuck - because they alarm you and then you fixate on them.
 You try to understand where they came from and wonder what's wrong with you.